 Work is in progress across the organisation to support teams to be using Health Roster / Optima effectively as a precursor to moving forward with implementation of Safe Care.
-Whilst the percentage level of implementation is variable across the services, as of the 6 August, 76% of the organisation overall are now using the eRostering system.
+Whilst the percentage level of implementation is variable across the services, as of the 11 November, 83% of the organisation overall, compared to 76% at the end of Quarter 1, are now registered as live on the eRostering system.
+However, a more detailed review of the teams actively using the system shows that this is approx. 70% across the entire organisation, ranging from 91% in nursing and midwifery, 76% in AHPs, 72% in support services with lower levels in Bank/Agency and in the use of the Medics system.